aanky19jain/SpringBoot-Connected-Cities/README.md

 ## KISS

 - This project is designed and structured using KISS (Keep it simple, stupid) principle which states that designs and/or systems should be as simple as possible.
-Wherever possible, complexity should be avoided in a system—as simplicity guarantees the greatest levels of user acceptance and interaction.
+Wherever possible, complexity should be avoided in a system.
+As simplicity guarantees the greatest levels of user acceptance and interaction.

 ## Requirements (Tools and Technologies)